-Law students who are enrolled in an accredited U.S. law school and law graduates of an accredited U.S. law school not yet admitted to the bar may provide representation, constituting practice and preparation, with the supervision required in 8 CFR 292.1(a)(2).
+Law students who are enrolled in an accredited U.S. law school and law graduates of an accredited U.S. law school who are not yet admitted to the bar may engage in practice16 and preparation,17 constituting representation18 under supervision as required in 8 CFR 292.1(a)(2).